Saratoga Investment Corp. (SAT) Stock Analysis

 For informational purposes only.
 Not financial advice.
 Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-Price live · AI analysis from May 10, 2026Analyst Coverage for SAT: SAT does not currently have published analyst price targets in our coverage universe.
+Price as of Aug 23, 2026 · Last analyzed: May 10, 2026Analyst Coverage for SAT: SAT does not currently have published analyst price targets in our coverage universe.
 This is common for smaller-cap names with limited Wall Street coverage.
 In the absence of analyst consensus, our AI model evaluates SAT against Financial Services peers across nine fundamental dimensions and assigns a mixed fundamental profile based on the underlying data.

-SAT: the 7 perspectives are evenly split.
+SAT: 2/3 scored disciplines lean bullish.
 Dominant signal: Ken Griffin bearish.

 Saratoga Investment Corp. is a specialty finance firm providing leveraged loans and mezzanine debt to U.S. middle-market companies.
 Operating as a business development company (BDC), Saratoga focuses on direct lending and loan syndication, offering investors exposure to this segment of the financial services sector with a notable dividend yield.